AWS KMS Architecture: Enterprise Encryption Strategy & Key Management

 Your application sends a request to AWS KMS: "Hey Vault, please give me a new key to encrypt this document using Master Key X."

-- The Vault (KMS) uses its Vault Key (KMSK) to perform two functions:
+• The Vault (KMS) uses its secure Master Key (KMSK) to generate two things:

-- It generates a unique, fast, temporary Plaintext Data Key (DKP).
+• A unique, temporary Plaintext Data Key (DKP).

-- It encrypts that temporary key, creating the Encrypted Data Key (DKE).
+• An encrypted version of that key, the Encrypted Data Key (DKE).

 Step 2: Local Encryption and Immediate Cleanup

-The Vault returns both the plaintext key and the encrypted key to your application over a secure TLS channel.
+The Vault returns both the plaintext and encrypted versions of the key over a secure TLS channel.

 Step 3: Storing the Secure Blob

-- You store the Encrypted Data Key (DKE) right next to the encrypted data (for example, in S3 object metadata or a database column).
+• DKE is stored right next to the encrypted data (for example, in S3 metadata or a database column).

 The Decryption Flow: Unlocking the Data

-A week later, you need to read the document.
+A week later, you need to decrypt the document.

-- Retrieve the blob: Your application fetches both the encrypted document and DKE.
+• Your application retrieves the encrypted data and DKE.

-- Request to unlock: Your application sends only DKE to AWS KMS in a
+• Your application sends only DKE to KMS using a Decrypt request.

 The Ultimate KMS Question: Why Two Keys?

-This architecture exists to solve two critical requirements at the same time:
+This design solves two critical requirements at the same time:

 1. The Need for Speed (Why DKP Exists)